estatewatch/estatewatch.github.io/content/estates/dellcourt.md

 It is unclear whether Havering intends to ballot residents at this stage.

 Havering's [investment prospectus](https://www.investinhavering.co.uk/wp-content/uploads/2017/03/Vision-interactive-map.pdf) provides further details of the scheme.

+Havering's [website](https://www.havering.gov.uk/building-new-homes-havering-1) says that planning permission will be submitted in 2026.

 ---